silverstripe/developer-docs/en/02_Developer_Guides/19_GraphQL/08_architecture_diagrams.md

 The controller receives the query as a request parameter and persists it as state.
 It then fetches the schema from the schema storage service (generated code).
 Then, the query is passed to a query handler service that runs the query through the generated schema code, into a stack of resolvers that execute in serial, much like a stack of middlewares, until finally the response is generated and sent down the wire.

-[info]
+> [!NOTE]
-The concept of the "resolver stack" is illustrated later in this document.
+> The concept of the "resolver stack" is illustrated later in this document.
-[/info]

 ## Schema composition